How to Set Up a VPN (on Windows and Mac)

 Most VPNs provide the bare minimum of encrypting your internet connection and hiding your IP address.
 But there are additional features to consider, including:

-• No-logs policy preventing the VPN provider from tracking your activity.
+• No-logs policy prevents the VPN provider from tracking your activity.
 Because VPNs increase your privacy, this feature is likely a must-have.

 • The number and locations of servers typically give you more options to connect to different places.
 This could be important as websites recognize common IP addresses used by VPN services, so switching it up might be a good idea.